Best 39429 Mississippi Public Middle Schools (2026)

-The top ranked public middle schools in 39429, MS are Jefferson Middle School and East Marion High School.
+The top-ranked public middle school in 39429, MS is Jefferson Middle School.
 Overall testing rank is based on a school's combined math and reading proficiency test score ranking.

 School